kairismatique/perfusion_and_tissue_damage_IRP_2026/docs/files/theory/background.rst

 vessel network on distribution of blood on the pial surface is coupled with the response of perfusion in the brain.
 Then there are additional factors depending on perfusion: oxygen/nutrient delivery, tissue damage, and oedema/swelling (mechanical deformation of tissue) which are models also in development.
 The approach is modular in this respect.

+More information about the background theory of the project will be added to the documentation later.